 Compensation

-The Garden Coordinator will be provided housing in one of the coops at the Museum of Northern Arizona from May 15th – August 15, 2019 in exchange for working in the Colton Community Garden.
+The Garden Coordinator will be provided housing in one of the coops at the Museum of Northern Arizona from promptly after filled – approx. August 15, 2019 in exchange for working in the Colton Garden.
 No pets are allowed.

-How To Apply:
+How to Apply:

 Send cover letter and resume to employment@musnaz.org.
 Please indicate in your cover letter the position you are applying for.
+Email is the preferred method of application submission.
+If you are not able to submit your application via email, please call Jill Thomas at 928-774-5211, Ext.
+203 to receive additional instructions for application submission.

 Job offer contingent on satisfactorily passing criminal background check.